ElishaPost/Robotics-Fab/Pickleball_Net/README.md

 # Pickleball Net STL Files

-These STL files are parts of a **pickleball net** that we designed and made.
+This folder contains **STL files** for a pickleball net that we designed and made.

-Each file in this folder corresponds to a component of the net:

-- **net_pole.stl** – Vertical pole for the net
-- **net_connector.stl** – Connector piece for the net frame
-- **net_base.stl** – Base support for stability

-Feel free to use these files for personal projects or reference.
+These files are ready for 3D printing or use in CAD software.

+## How to Use

+1. **Download the files**
+   - You can download individual STL files or clone the repository.

+2. **Use in 3D printing or CAD software**
+   - Import the STL files into your slicer or CAD program.
+   - Adjust scaling, orientation, and supports as needed.

+## License

+These files are free for personal and educational use.
+See the main repository LICENSE for details.

 ---

 Made with ❤️ using Autodesk Fusion 360.